 As your career comes to an end and it’s now time to fully enjoy what you’ve worked for, there are still a few important financial decisions to make, and some of them involve your mortgage.
 Should you refinance your mortgage when you’re retiring, or should you stick to what you have?
 Here are some pros and cons of refinancing your mortgage when you retire.

-These are just generalities, but we would be happy to discuss this with you during a free consultation.
+These are just generalities, but we would be happy to discuss this in further detail with you during a free consultation.
 This will allow us to offer guidance based on your unique financial situation rather than painting with broad strokes.

 The Pros of Refinancing Your Mortgage

-- Rates: When a homeowner can get a better interest rate by refinancing their mortgage, that is usually the strongest argument in favour of doing so.
+- Rates: When a homeowner can get a better interest rate by refinancing their mortgage, it is usually a great idea to do so.

 Even a minor improvement in your interest rate can go on to save you a lot of money over time while freeing up more of your monthly income for things like investing, putting towards an extra mortgage payment, or just spending it on having fun with your friends and family.